Einsteinish/Patterns-of-Infinity-The-Beauty-of-Mathematical-Curves/README.md

-# Patterns of Infinity: Complexity and Repetition
+# Patterns of Infinity: The Beauty of Mathematical Curves
 Mathematical functions can produce stunning and visually captivating plots.
 Here’s a list of four of the most beautiful functions to plot, celebrated for their aesthetic appeal, symmetry, and intricate patterns.

 ## 1. Butterfly Curve (Transcendental)